WunderMaschine/MasVibrate/README.md

 ---

 ## Easier Alternative: [EasyVibration](https://github.com/WunderMaschine/EasyVibration)
-If you only need a simple, single-channel approach without multi-channel logic or plugins, consider **EasyVibration** &mdash; a smaller, streamlined module for easier methods.
+If you only need a simple, single-channel approach without multi-channel logic or plugins, consider **EasyVibration**: a smaller, streamlined module for easier methods.
 It won’t match the full power of MasVibrate but can be sufficient for simpler projects.

 ---